kaltura/playkit-ios-vr/docs/index.md

         // 1.
 Load the player
         do {
             self.player = try PlayKitManager.shared.loadPlayer(pluginConfig: nil)

             // 2.
-Set delegate
-            self.player?.delegate = self

-            // 3.
 Prepare the player (can be called at a later stage, preparing starts buffering the video) self.preparePlayer()
         } catch let e {
             // error loading the player